MaskoFortwana/CyberArk-WebConnect/publish/README.md

 ## 🚀 Overview

 WebConnect is a specialized **CyberArk connection component** designed to provide automated access to web applications through CyberArk's Privileged Session Management (PSM).
 Unlike traditional connection components that require manual WebFormFields configuration for each target website, WebConnect **automatically detects login fields and verifies login success**, dramatically reducing administrative overhead and saving significant configuration time.

+**Please note**
+* The whole code was completely written by AI using Cursor.
+* Code security is being verified on every change by using Snyk
+* It is meant to be a open-source community project, it is not related to CyberArk company anyhow
+* Use at own risk, no guarantees
+* Feel free to reach out for any questions

 ### Key Benefits for CyberArk Administrators